kvoon9/weila-common-static/src/pages/android/corp/privacy-en.md

 - Updated: July 17, 2023
 - Effective: July 17, 2023

-Thank you for trusting and using the Weila Enterprise Edition ("this App") developed by Shenzhen Voit Industrial Co., Ltd\. ("Weila" or "we")\.
+Thank you for trusting and using the VoisWork ("this App") developed by Shenzhen Voit Industrial Co., Ltd\. ("VoisWork" or "we")\.
 We take your privacy seriously\.
 This App will use and disclose your personal information in accordance with this Privacy Policy, treating such information with the utmost diligence and prudence\.
 Unless otherwise specified herein, we will not disclose or provide your information to third parties without your prior consent\.
 This Privacy Policy may be updated periodically\.
 By agreeing to our Terms of Service, you are deemed to have accepted all provisions of this Privacy Policy, which forms an integral part of our Terms of Service\.
 If you have any questions, comments, or suggestions regarding this policy, please contact us using the information provided at the end of this document.

 This policy will help you understand: